A brief guide for those just starting out as digital analysts and marketers

 For new marketing/analytics pros: our industry is still growing rapidly and the demand is there; everyone who puts their mind to it can have a great, fulfilling career as a digital marketer or analyst.
 Think critically, make a career plan and start executing on it.
 If you try, I am almost certain you’ll succeed.
 Also, if you have specific questions, young digital pros message me all the time with questions on Twitter and I nearly always respond - never be afraid to reach out to myself or anyone else in our sector for guidance.

-Bonus: I touched on this topic (and much more) during a keynote presentation to Moz users in Seattle, which you can watch on YouTube here.
+Bonus content: I touched on this topic (and much more) during a keynote presentation to Moz users in Seattle several years ago, which you can watch on YouTube here or below.